Jefferson Starship: 1974–1978: Balin on board and commercial apogee

 In 1974, after touring as "Jefferson Starship," Kantner, Slick, Freiberg, Chaquico, Pete Sears, Papa John Creach, and John Barbata recorded the album Dragon Fly.
 Jorma Kaukonen's brother Peter had played bass during the group's spring tour in 1974, but was replaced by Pete Sears who, like Freiberg, played bass and keyboards.
 Kantner collaborated with Marty Balin on the song "Caroline" during the recording sessions, for which Balin sang vocals on the album.
-Dragon Fly was certified gold, and included the single "Ride the Tiger" (#84 US Billboard) and its B-side "Hyperdrive".
+Dragon Fly was certified gold, and included the single "Ride the Tiger" (No. 84 US Billboard) and its B-side "Hyperdrive".
 Balin then appeared on-stage with the band to perform the song "Caroline" for a show at the Winterland ballroom in November 1974.

 Their followup album, 1975's Red Octopus, had even greater success.
 Marty Balin, who had contributed and sung the ballad "Caroline" on the previous album, officially returned to the Jefferson fold as a full-time member in January 1975 and stayed with the group for nearly the remainder of the decade.
-The Balin penned single "Miracles” peaked at No. 3 on the chart, and along with the single “Play on Love” (#49 US Billboard Chart), helped to propel the album to eventual multiple-platinum status and topping the Billboard 200 chart.
+The Balin penned single "Miracles” peaked at No. 3 on the chart, and along with the single “Play on Love” (No. 49 US Billboard Chart), helped to propel the album to eventual multiple-platinum status and topping the Billboard 200 chart.
 It would be the biggest selling album of the band's career.
 Creach quietly left the group soon after in August 1975 to pursue a solo career.

 The next album, Spitfire, was released in June 1976 and went platinum.
-It spent six weeks at No. 3 on the Billboard charts, and included the singles "With Your Love" (#12 US Billboard Chart) and "St. Charles" (#64 US Billboard Chart).
+It spent six weeks at No. 3 on the Billboard charts, and included the singles "With Your Love" (No. 12 US Billboard Chart) and "St. Charles" (No. 64 US Billboard Chart).
 Regardless of this success, the band considered the album's sales to be relatively disappointing compared to its predecessor and requested an audit from RCA Records, distributor of their Grunt label.
 RCA subsequently put a reported $500,000 into the next Jefferson Starship project.
 Earth was released in February 1978 and also went platinum.
 The album featured the singles "Count on Me" (No. 8 US Billboard Chart), "Runaway" (No. 12 US Billboard Chart), and "Crazy Feelin'" (No. 54 US Billboard Chart).
 Tours of the U.S. and Europe would soon follow.